-Former Commissioner of Probation and Corrections City of New York & John Jay College of Criminal Justice New York, NY
+Former Commissioner of Probation and Corrections City of New York & John Jay College of Criminal Justice

 Martin F. Horn is a Distinguished Lecturer in Corrections at the John Jay College of Criminal Justice and Executive Director of the New York State Sentencing Commission.
-In 2002, Mayor Bloomberg appointed Martin to sen/e as Commissioner of the New York City Department of Probation. and a year later, he was asked to serve as the Commissioner of the New York City Department of Corrections simultaneously Under his leadership, suicides, jail violence, and recidivism all dropped significantly.
+In 2002, Mayor Bloomberg appointed Martin to serve as Commissioner of the New York City Department of Probation. and a year later, he was asked to serve as the Commissioner of the New York City Department of Corrections simultaneously Under his leadership, suicides, jail violence, and recidivism all dropped significantly.
 Martin held both positions until 2009.